great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/integrations/dbt_tutorial.md

 ```

 :::note
 Here you are using the `docker exec` command to open an interactive terminal inside the container using bash as the shell.
-The -l flag is important here because it tells the shell to be a login shell which automatically sources the .bashrc file we put into the container which exports the dbt environment variables.
+The -l flag is important here because it tells the shell to be a login shell, which automatically sources the .bashrc file in the container, which in turn exports the dbt environment variables.
 See the dbt.Dockerfile for more info.
 :::

 Next, run the `dbt deps` command to install dependencies.
 Then, copy the seed data into the seeds folder by running `cp jaffle-data/*.csv` and run the `dbt seed` command to import the data into the PostgreSQL database.
 By default, it will import the data into a new schema called `jaffle_shop_raw`.
 This step might take a few minutes to complete.